XiudingCai/Awesome-Mamba-Collection/README.md

 ## Contributions

-🎉 Thank you for considering contributing to our Awesome State Space Models for Machine Learning repository! 🚀
+🎉 Thank you for considering contributing to our Awesome Mamba Collection repository! 🚀

 ### Contribute in 3 Steps: